Chromosomal Microarray, Prenatal, Amniotic Fluid/Chorionic Villus Sampling

 Determining if apparently balanced abnormalities identified by previous conventional chromosome studies have cryptic imbalances, since a proportion of such rearrangements that appear balanced at the resolution of a chromosome study are actually unbalanced when analyzed by higher-resolution chromosomal microarray

 Copy number variants are classified based on known, predicted, or possible pathogenicity and reported with interpretive comments detailing their potential or known significance.
+This may include copy number variants expected to lead to adult-onset disease or other incidental findings not related to the reason for testing.

 When interpreting results it is important to realize that copy number variation is found in all individuals, including patients with abnormal phenotypes and normal populations.
 Therefore, determining the clinical significance of a rare or novel copy number change can be challenging.
 Parental testing may be necessary to further assess the potential pathogenicity of a copy number change.